mimass/RefinedMF/README.md

 Package configuration can be found in: packages.config

-Note: The above provides the software for the Refined Mean Field analysis of the gossip model.
+**Note**: The above provides the software for the Refined Mean Field analysis of the gossip model.
 The software used for the Java-based simulation of the orginal gossip protocol was developed and is owned by Rena Bahkshi.
 We used this software to compare our